Montana Court Records

 Fax: (406) 444–4920

 The Department also accepts requests for records using an online form.
 For mail requests, address the request to the Inmate Records Unit.
-The letter must be concise and contain a short introduction, information on the requester, the reason for the request, and specific records or document sought.
+The letter must be concise and contain a short introduction, information on the requester, the reason for the request, and specific records or documents sought.

 More importantly, the request must cite the state sunshine laws granting access to that record and contain the necessary details to facilitate a record search.
 These details include the inmate’s name, approximate age, incarceration date, and offender identification number.
 All of these are available with a preliminary name-based search on the inmate locator.